 Charlize Theron, Bikini Books and the Return of Shark Week

-July’s best movies, TV, books and music
+A preview of July’s best movies, TV, books and music

 Welcome to Culture Hound, InsideHook’s deep dive into the month’s most important pop-culture happenings.

 WATCH: Atomic Blonde